 These Thai dishes, and more, can be found at five-star restaurants or hole-in-the-wall roadside stands and they’re almost universally guaranteed to delight.

 If you’d like to explore further, culinarily speaking, ask the restaurant to bring a random selection of dishes (specifying ‘not too spicy!).
-Depending where the chef is from – whether they’re local to Samui, or from Isaan or northern Thailand – you might discover new favourites at every meal.
+Depending on where the chef is from – whether they’re local to Samui, or from Isaan or northern Thailand – you might discover new favourites at every meal.

-What’s Koh Samui’s specialty food?
+What’s Koh Samui’s speciality food?

 Samui is known to produce the best coconuts in Thailand so you’ll want to add a fresh coconut to your daily routine – they’re incredible.
 Coconut jam should earn a worthy place in your souvenir stash, too.

 Find them at any street corner restaurant and dig in.
-Once you’ve had one No Name, you can’t go back….
-You’ve been warned.
+Once you’ve had one No Name, you can’t go back… You’ve been warned.

 Seafood on Koh Samui